Introduction

 - Operator guide — for people running motebit.
 Architecture, daemon mode and approvals, sync between devices, troubleshooting a relay.
 The "I have it installed; how do I use it?" section.

-The three sections are not exclusive.
-A developer building a service agent will read both the developer guide (for the integration shape) and the operator guide (for the relay they're connecting to).
-A reader who only wants to run motebit on their laptop only needs concepts and operator.
+The sections are not exclusive.
+A developer building a service agent will read the developer guide (for the integration shape) and the operator guide (for the relay they're connecting to).
+A reader who only wants to run motebit on their laptop needs concepts and the app reference for their surface.
 Pick by intent, not by job title.

 For the boundary between motebit's published packages and its workspace-internal source, see Public surface.